eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 This lightweight, single-phase attestation procedure that enables ongoing verification for instances that already possess a verifiable identity from a prior attestation (the **Renewal Factor, or RF**).

 1.  **Attester presents** its existing credential (RF) along with fresh measurements (Instance Factor, IF).
-2.  **Verifier validates** the credential and appraises the new measurements against its policy.
+2.  **Verifying Relying Party (VRP) validates** the credential and appraises the new measurements against its policy.

+## Credential Lifecycle {#credential-lifecycle}

+A successful identity bootstrap procedure concludes with the issuance of an Attestation Result (AR).
+In the ECA-VM-BOOTSTRAP-V1 profile, this AR is realized as a signed Entity Attestation Token (EAT) (see []{#attestation-results}).
+This AR subsequently serves as the Renewal Factor (RF) in attestation renewal procedures.

+**Typical Lifecycle:**

+1.  **Bootstrap:** An instance performs the full identity bootstrap procedure and receives an initial signed AR.
+2.  **Transition:** The instance uses the AR to establish a (D)TLS connection to a service.
+3.  **Health check:** The service periodically challenges the instance using the attestation renewal pattern to verify its current state.
+4.  **Renewal:** Before credential expiration, the instance performs attestation renewal to receive an updated AR with extended validity.

 # Integration with Existing Frameworks {#integration-with-existing-frameworks}